Swagkinator/Swagkinator.github.io/README.md

 Project Name: Swagkinator

-Project Description: Swagkinator is inspired by The Web Genius, Akinator.
+Project Description: Swagkinator is inspired by The Web Genie, Akinator.
 Swagkinator will be limited to Stuyvesant teachers and staff members.

 Minimum Core Features:
--Put on a website
--Generate questions and use answers to eliminate possibilities -Will be able to obtain information from a database and be able to guess the player's selected teacher -Obtains age/year of the player
+-Generate questions and use answers to eliminate possibilities -Will be able to obtain information from a database and be able to guess the player's selected teacher

 Additional Features: